 In March 2020, The World Health Organization declared the outbreak of COVID-19 a pandemic, and a public health emergency of international concern.
-The global spread of COVID-19 created significant volatility and uncertainty.
-Such conditions are expected to continue.
-To limit the spread of COVID-19, governments have taken various actions, from time to time, including the issuance of travel restrictions, complete or partial prohibitions of non-essential activities, restrictions or shutdowns of non-essential businesses, stay-at-home orders, and social distancing guidelines.
-Some of these actions have varied from initial responses, pivoting between full or complete to partial or limited restrictions depending upon local or regional conditions.
-Accordingly, many businesses have adjusted to these actions by reducing or suspending operating or other activities.
+The global spread of COVID-19 has created significant volatility and uncertainty in global financial markets.
+To limit the spread of COVID-19, governments have taken various actions including the issuance of travel restrictions, prohibitions of non-essential activities, shutdown of non-essential businesses, stay-at-home orders and social distancing guidelines.
+Accordingly, many businesses have adjusted to these actions by reducing or suspending operating activities.
 This has negatively impacted several of the markets the Company serves, including the automotive and aerospace markets.

-The Company continues to robustly engage with its customers, primarily virtually.
-While the Company believes this active level of engagement may mitigate potential and evolving negative impacts from COVID-19, existing and potential customers may choose to reduce or delay technology spending in response to COVID-19, or attempt to renegotiate contracts and obtain concessions, which may materially and negatively impact the Company's operating results, financial condition and new business.
-In certain cases, the Company has provided longer than normal payment terms to certain of its customers; however, the terms are less than one year, and the Company does not expect this to materially affect its consolidated financial statements.
-COVID-19's impact on some of the Company's customers has primarily contributed to the decrease in revenue for software related and client engineering services.
-The Company's software product revenue has been affected by elongated sales cycles for some of its customers along with greater challenges in securing new and expansion business.
-The Company is unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the full scope of the disease, the duration of the initial outbreak or the number and intensity of subsequent waves of infections, actions that may be taken by governmental authorities, the impact to the businesses of the Company's customers and partners, and the development of treatments and vaccines.
-Even after the COVID-19 pandemic subsides, the Company may experience material adverse impacts to its business as a result of any economic recession or depression that has occurred or may occur in the future.
+As of the date of this report, the Company does not yet know the extent of the negative impact on its ability to attract, serve, retain or upsell customers.
+Furthermore, existing and potential customers may choose to reduce or delay technology spending in response to the COVID-19 outbreak, or attempt to renegotiate contracts and obtain concessions, which may materially and negatively impact the Company's operating results, financial condition and new business.
+While the Company has not incurred significant disruptions thus far from the COVID-19 outbreak, the Company is unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the full scope of the disease, the duration of the outbreak, actions that may be taken by governmental authorities, the impact to the businesses of the Company's customers and partners and other factors.
+Even after the COVID-19 pandemic has subsided, the Company may experience material adverse impacts to its business as a result of any economic recession or depression that has occurred or may occur in the future.
 The Company will continue to evaluate the nature and extent of the impact to its business, consolidated results of operations, and financial condition.